top of page

 These are the gifts of God for the People of God—and Christ invites everyone to be known and fed here.

 All are welcome to the table for Holy Communion!
-At baptism, we are initiated as full members of the Body of Christ and can and should partake in the bread and wine of the Eucharist.
+At Baptism, we are initiated as full members of the Body of Christ and can and should partake in the bread and wine of the Eucharist.

 If you have not been baptized, simply place your arms over your chest at the Communion rail to receive a blessing—and let the priest know if you would like to be baptized.